-The labret piercing has become a hugely popular stylistic symbol for women and men alike of the past several years.
+The labret piercing has become a hugely popular symbol of style for women and men alike over the past several years.

 However, when looking to get a new piercing (especially one that is so visible on the face), you'll want to be certain that you know as much as possible about what you're getting yourself into.

 This article sets out to explain as much as possible about everything you need to know about labret piercings, so sit back and get that bottom lip ready for some beautiful new bling.

 What Is A Labret Piercing?

 A labret piercing is the perforation of the central point below the lower lip.
 Although many people believe that a labret piercing is placed on the outer lip itself, the piercing isn’t physically attached to the lip at all.

 Whilst many would class it as a lip piercing or an oral piercing, it is technically better to be classed as a facial piercing.

 In terms of the most common setup, a labret stud is usually made up of three main parts.
 These include:

 The Disk - The flat section placed at the back of the piercing (within the mouth) which is used to secure the rest of the stud from the inside and to stop the stud from slipping out of the lip.

 The Bead - The visual part of the stud the appears on the outside of the mouth.
 Labret beads come in many different shapes, sizes and colors to suit the style of the wearer.